that-ponderer/p-shell/README.md

 # About:

-🥪 These Are My Personal Suckless Dotfiles Intended To Be As Minimal As Possible While Also Looking Edible.
+🥪 These Are My Personal Suckless `dotfiles` Intended To Be As Minimal As Possible While Also Looking Edible.
 - 🐧 **Arch** based btw :)
 - 🎨 **Switchable themes** with keyboard shortcuts.
 - 🩷 **Dynamic color integration** using Pywal.